connelhooley/TestHelpers/README.md

 ```

 ## RandomCaseString
-Randomly cases a string so that some of its letters are uppercase, and some are lower case.
+Randomly cases a string so that some of its letters are uppercase, and some are lowercase.

 ``` csharp
 var randomMixedCase = TestHelper.RandomCaseString("hello world");